MickiusMousius/Rolio46Keyboard/README.md

 Inspiration for this project came from the [Corne](https://github.com/foostan/crkbd) and [Sofle](https://github.com/josefadamcik/SofleKeyboard) keyboards, these are both excellent projects.
 I have attempted to combine what I believe are the best aspects of both of these keyboards into a single project.

 I've had several people ask if I would be willing to sell them one of the prototype boards.
-Whislt I don't think the prototypes are good enough, I feel that the 1.0 version very porobaly will be goood enough.
+Whilst I don't think the prototypes are good enough, I feel that the 1.0 version very probably will be good enough.
 With that in mind I am considering opening an online store to sell some of these, though this will likely be at quite low volumes.

 ### Features
 The keyboard itself: